Thesis and Research Topics in Computer Networking

 - To propose a weight based technique for the selection of cluster head in cluster-based routing in VANET’s

 It is a type of software-based networking that uses open protocols like OpenFlow to access the network and its resources.
+It is one of the good thesis topics in networking.
 It is a dynamic and cost-effective area of networking suitable for high-bandwidth and dynamic applications.
 The SDN architecture has the following main characteristics:

 - Centrally managed